About me

 I first tried hedgelaying in 1985 and by the late 1980s had decided that it was something that I wanted to do seriously at which point I obtained a formal chainsaw qualification from the NPTC.
 From the early 1990s I started laying hedges on my own for clients and gradually built up a fledgling business whilst continuing to work in Information Technology.
 In 2000 I took voluntary redundancy after 20 years at the same company.

-As well as being able to spend more time hedgelaying, this also gave me the time to train as a yoga teacher, something I had been practising since 1995 and I teach 7 yoga classes most weeks.
+As well as being able to spend more time hedgelaying, this also gave me the time to train as a yoga teacher, something I had started practising in 1995 and as of 2025 I have taught over 6,500 yoga classes.
 My yoga website is here.

-My two occupations complement each other perfectly - one is year-round, the other seasonal, one is indoors the other outside, one is mostly solitary the other involves me meeting lots of people, the hedging allows me to commune with nature and the yoga with myself.
-The flexibility and suppleness gained through yoga have also helped me avoid injuries and niggles from hedgelaying which is very physical work.
+My two occupations complement each other perfectly - one is year-round, the other seasonal, one is indoors the other outside, one is mostly solitary the other involves me meeting lots of people, the hedging allows me to commune with nature and the yoga is very centring and of great benefit both to myself and my students.
+The flexibility and suppleness I have both gained and maintain through yoga have helped me avoid injuries and niggles from hedgelaying which is very physical work.